"Lewis! Hey, Lewis!" I wake up to a blur. My heart stops until I recognize the voice. I reach onto the bedside table and grab my glasses. "Wilbur?"

 "Okay, so how about the truth."
 I raise an eyebrow.
 He winces.

 "I don't know…" I glare.
 "Okay, okay.
 The truth is, I don't know.
 He disappeared one day, and hasn't been heard of since.
 But," he sees the fear cross over me, "that doesn't necessarily mean anything bad.
-He could just be around, trying to get away from mom.
+He's probably just around, hopping through time.
 I don't know.
 But I do know that you shouldn't worry about it.
 I promise, everything'll be fine."
 I take a deep breath and try to smile.
 Of course it will.

 "Where are you taking me?
 And why am I wearing a blindfold?"
 As fun as it is, it's frustrating not knowing.

 "It's a supri-ise!"
 He sings, dragging me along.
 I've been trying to keep track of all the turns we've made, but just can't create a mental map.
 I have no clue as to where we're going, or why.
 Tom said, right before he put the blindfold on, that this was going to be special.

 At least it's perfect out.
 The temperature is that spring mix of cool and warm, and the air smells of rain.
 I can hear birds, but not too many cars passing.
 I think we're at a park, but, again, the blindfold is making things a little difficult determining much.

 Suddenly, we stop.
 "Okay.
 When I count to five, take off the blindfold.
 One… Two… Three… Four…Five!"
 I rip it off, and my mouth drops.
 The Butterfly Gardens.